 But if, after paying on the loan for several years, you see the principle has barely been paid down, then there’s a problem.
 Usually, it’s because the loan term is too long or the interest rate is too high – or both combined.
 The solution here is refinancing, adjusting one or both of those elements.

 When you bought your home, the interest rate was based in large part on your household income at the time.
 But if that was several years ago, you’ve likely received pay raises and are making a good deal more money.
 And you should qualify for a lower interest rate.

 With a much higher monthly household income, you are less of a risk for the lender.
 Odds are good that you can get lower interest or a shorter loan term or possibly even both.
 This will save you money over the long haul because you’ll wind up paying far less in interest.

-Like all of us, you don’t want to pay a penny more for your mortgage in Los Angeles than you absolutely have to.
+Like all of us, you don’t want to pay a penny more for your mortgage in Riverside than you absolutely have to.
 So if think you are paying too much for your mortgage, consider the refinancing options we’ve outlined here.